dhairs/College-Notes/Spring 2024 Semester/Statistics and Probability/Probability Distributions.md

 ## Bernoulli Distribution

-A distribution based on the idea of [](Variables.md#Binary%20Variables%20(Bernoulli%20Variables)|Binary/Bernoulli%20Variables).
+A distribution based on the idea of [[Variables.md#Binary Variables (Bernoulli Variables]]|Binary/Bernoulli%20Variables).
 Literally is a way of mapping the two categorical values to a function/number.

-Look at [](Variables.md#Coding%20categorical%20variables%20(indicator%20variables)|Coding%20categorical%20variables).
+Look at [[Variables.md#Coding categorical variables (indicator variables]]|Coding%20categorical%20variables).

 ## Multiplication Rule